WyllDuck/beam-optimization-RM-ETSEIB/README.md

 # beam-optimization-RM-ETSEIB
-This project aims to optimize the weight of a beam based on it requierements.
-The porgram was develloped to complete the task given by the resistence material class.
+This project aims to optimize the weight of a beam based on some strength requierements.
+The program was developed to complete a project from the resistance material course.